 Now, consider a prime $p$ such that $p\mid b$ and $p\nmid a$, Lemma \ref{lem:quartic_int_basis_divisor_b} does not provide us the exact prime decomposition of $p\mathcal{O}_F$.
-It is sufficient to show that $\mathcal{O}_F$ has either a prime ideal of norm $p^2$ or a prime ideal of $p.$
+To see this decomposition, it is sufficient to show that $\mathcal{O}_F$ has either a prime ideal of norm $p^2$ or a prime ideal of norm $p.$